zhiyhu/masonmd/README.md

 ref_nt = "G",mut_nt = "T")
 ```

-The first entry of the return is `mut_nmd = F`, so it is not an NMD-elicit mutation.
+The first entry of the return object is `mut_nmd = F`, so it is not an NMD-elicit mutation.
 From the `note` and `have.ptc = T`.
-We can know that the mutation caused a PTC but did not trigger NMD, because it does not fulfill 50bp rule.
-The returned information also tell us:
+We know that the mutation caused a PTC but did not trigger NMD, because it does not fulfil the 50bp rule (Rule 1).
+The returned information also tells us:
 1. whether the wildtype transcript is effected by NMD (`wt_nmd`)
-1. relative position of PTC (`PTC.stop`), length of mutated coding sequence (`mutseq_length`), relative position of last exon-exon junction (`last_exon_exon_junction`) and number of exons (`n.exon`)
+2. and the relative position of PTC (`PTC.stop`), length of mutated coding sequence (`mutseq_length`), relative position of last exon-exon junction (`last_exon_exon_junction`) and number of exons (`n.exon`)

-This information give the underlying of prediction results.
+This information gives the underlying prediction results.

 The second example is a NMD-elicit mutation in *A2M* gene (Entrez ID = 2).